jerakia/jerakia/tutorial/config/index.md

 Jerakia reads it's initial configuration from `/etc/jerakia/jerakia.yaml` by default.
 At the very minimal we need to confgure the loglevel information and the locations of the logfile, policy directory and plugin directory.

+If you have installed Jerakia from the system packages, then a default configuration file will already exist.

 {% highlight none %}
 $ mkdir /etc/jerakia
 $ vim /etc/jerakia/jerakia.yaml